cadia-lvl/sentiment-analysis/README.md

 ## Generating Classification Reports

-This section provides instructions for using the `generate_report.py` script, which generates a classification report for a trained model.
+This section provides instructions for using the `generate_report.ipynb` script, which generates a classification report for a trained model.
 This is useful mostly for the transformer models, as the baseline classifiers generate their own reports via the same libraries.

 This function will call the model and generate a classification report for the model.
 What it expects is the path to a folder of the model, the device to use, the pandas columns to use as X and y, and whether to return the accuracy or the classification report.

-### Installation

-1. Ensure Python 3.x is installed.
-2. Install the required Python packages:
-    - pip install transformers torch pandas scikit-learn

 ### Usage